Updated on 2/10/2022

 3. Take some deep breaths

-When you consciously breathe in deep, it triggers your body’s relaxation response and can come in handy during particularly stressful moments.
+There are plenty of grounding techniques you can use when feeling overwhelmed that involve deep breathing exercises.
+When you consciously try deep breathing, it triggers your body’s relaxation response and can come in handy during particularly stressful situations.
 Additionally, practicing yoga, meditation, and progressive muscle relaxation can help calm your body’s response to anxiety, as each exercise helps you to focus your breath.

 4. Be in the moment